-INT.
-THEATER STAGE -- NIGHT Cribbage is on the stage sitting on a stool singing.
-He is playing "Nevermore to Be" on a J-200 Gibson jumbo guitar out of a D shape.
+Cribbage sits on a stool singing.
+He plays "Never More to Be" on a J-200 Gibson jumbo guitar out of a D shape.
 Behind him are screens with a slide show of late 1800s photographs of people young and old and scenes of the prairie frontier.

-CRIBBAGE When the leaves turn gray in September and the winter is riding on the breeze...
+When the leaves turn gray in September and the winter is riding on the breeze...